 Additionally, the KYC process also requires the nature of employment as well as the business carried out by the customer which is useful in verifying the authenticity of an individual and/or company.

 There are two types of KYC verification processes.
 Both are equally good, and it is simply a matter of convenience whether one chooses to opt for one type over the other.
 Both are as follows:

-Aadhar based KYC is a verification process that can be carried out online, making it highly convenient for those with an internet connection.
-As the name suggests, one needs to upload a scanned copy of their original Aadhar card for this type of KYC.
-Suppose one wishes to invest in a mutual fund.
-With Aadhar based KYC the opportunity to do so is only up to ₹50,000 a year.
+- Aadhar-based KYC: This verification process is done online, making it highly convenient for those with a broadband or internet connection.
+Here, the customer needs to upload a scanned copy of their original Aadhar card.
+If the customer wishes to invest in a mutual fund, with Aadhar based KYC the opportunity to do so is only up to ₹50,000 a year.

-If one wishes to invest more in mutual funds per year, they will be required to carry out an in-person verification KYC.
-Unlike the online verification mode detailed earlier, in-person verification KYC is carried out offline.
-To do so, the customer can choose to visit a KYC kiosk, or mutual fund house and authenticate their identity using Aadhar biometrics.
-One can also call the KYC registration agency to send an executive to their home or office to carry out this verification.
-Some mutual fund houses also offer in-person verification mutual fund KYC via video call where the customer is required to display their original Aadhar card and address documents.
+- In-Person based KYC: If the customer wishes to invest more in mutual funds per year, they will be required to carry out an in-person verification KYC which is done offline.
+To do so, the customer can choose to visit a KYC kiosk and authenticate their identity using Aadhar biometrics or can call the KYC registration agency to send an executive to their home/office to carry out this verification.

-Now that we’ve understood the meaning, significance, and types of KYC verification we can opt for, why should one go through with it on an individual level.
-Essentially, to be able to carry out any financial transaction one will have to go forth with KYC.
-When you get your KYC verification process done, you have given the financial institution who has conducted the test information about your identity, address, and financial history.
-This can aid the bank in knowing that the money you chose to invest was not one so for any illegal or money laundering related purpose.
+KYC is essentially required if the customer wants to carry out any kind of financial transaction.
+After the verification process, the customer gives the financial institution that has conducted the test information about their identity, address, and financial history.
+This can aid the bank in knowing that the money the customer chose to invest is not one so for any money laundering related purpose.